Netcracker/KubeMarine/documentation/Maintenance.md

   /home/centos/backup-{cluster_name}-20201214-162731.tar.gz
 ```

-Also, the latest backup is stored on control plane nodes in `/etc/kubemarine/backup.tar.gz` file.
+Also, the latest backup is stored on control plane nodes in the `/etc/kubemarine/backup.tar.gz` file.

 #### etcd Parameters

-You can specify custom parameters for ETCD snapshot creation task.
+You can specify the custom parameters for ETCD snapshot creation task.
 The following options are available:

 * `source_node` - the name of the node to create snapshot from.
 The node must be a control-plane and have a ETCD data located on it.